nlpub/russe-wsi-kit/README.md

 Description of the datasets
 --------

 The participants of the shared task need to work with three datasets of varying sense inventories and types of texts.
 All the datasets are located in the directory ```data/main```.
 One dataset is located in one directory.
 The name of the directory is ```<inventory>-<corpus>```.
 For instance ```bts-rnc```, which represents datasets based on the word sense inventory BTS (Bolshoi Tolkovii Slovar') and the RNC corpus.
+Here is the list of the datasets:

 1. **wiki-wiki** located in ```data/main/wiki-wiki```: This dataset contains contexts from Wikipedia articles.
 The senses of this dataset correspond to a subset of Wikipedia articles.